makeda-lelozwi/Makdum436_WFC2401_Group-B_MakedaDumeko_DJS02/README.md

 #### Project Overview

 The existing codebase for the Whole Number Divider meets certain user stories but falls short on others.
-Your task is to modify and extend the code to address all specified user stories, ensuring a robust, user-friendly application.
+I modified and extended the code to address all specified user stories, ensuring a robust, user-friendly application.

 #### Starter Code